bup/bup/Documentation/bup-ls.md

 of the backup, and subsequent levels correspond to files in the backup.

-When `bup ls` is asked to output on a tty, it formats its output in columns so that it can list as much as possible in as few lines as possible.
-However, when `bup ls` is asked to output to something other than a tty (say you pipe the output to another command, or you redirect it to a file), it will output one file name per line.
+When `bup ls` is asked to output on a tty, and `-l` is not specified, it formats the output in columns so it can list as much as possible in as few lines as possible.
+However, when `-l` is specified or bup is asked to output to something other than a tty (say you pipe the output to another command, or you redirect it to a file), it will print one file name per line.
 This makes the listing easier to parse with external tools.

 Note that `bup ls` doesn't show hidden files by default and one needs to use the `-a` option to show them.
 Files are hidden when their name begins with a